Get a building permit for your home improvement project

 Applying for building permits

-You may obtain the appropriate permit application form from the Littleton Permit Center.
-A PDF version is also available for download.
-Submittal requirements will depend upon the complexity of the project.
+Permit Applications Submittal requirements will depend upon the complexity of the project.
 Homeowners are permitted to draw blueprints for small projects, when the structure elements are not altered.
 It is suggested that for complex projects, a design professional be employed to provide the blueprints.
 Typical submittal requirements normally will include a plot plan, floor plan, framing plan, a sectional drawing and elevation drawings.
-Contact the Permit Center for application information for your project.

 Calling for inspections